 Insert Figure 18.1 Here

-Figure 18.1: Model illustrating the allocation of property rights to design knowledge (Mwendapole, 2005).
+Figure 18.1: Model illustrating the allocation of property rights to design knowledge.
+Adapted by T. D. Cassidy from Mwendapole (2005).

-In 2012 a substantive report was produced by the UK Intellectual Property Office.
+In 2012, a substantive report was produced by the UK Intellectual Property Office.
 It was reported that designs are protected in the UK by five legal rights:

 EU registered design rights